 Despite the prosecution and conviction, the devastating effects of the breach lingered.

-More than anything, this incident underscores the critical importance of proactive cybersecurity practices.
+More than anything, these incidents underscore the critical importance of proactive cybersecurity practices.
 Fortunately, there are concrete steps that anyone can take to protect their WordPress site from similar attacks, as we’ll see below.

 Measures to prevent SQL injections